The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Observations and data reduction

 We obtained SMARTS {\it Andicam} photometry in the $J, H$, and $K_s$ bands on 29 nights between days 80 and 117.
 Data reduction is described in \cite{Walter_etal_2012}.
 A sample of the observations is listed in Table~\ref{table:SMARTS_log}.
 The {\it Andicam} instrument was retired on 2019 August~1 (day 117).
 We also make use of IR photometry from the enhanced Wide-field Infrared Survey Explorer (NEOWISE; \citealt{Mainzer_etal_2011}) covering only three epochs during the outburst in the $W1$ (3.35\,$\mu$m) and $W2$ (4.60\,$\mu$m) bands.
 A log of the observations is listed in Table~\ref{table:NEOWISE_log}.

-The field of V1047~Cen was observed by the Transiting Exoplanet Survey Satellite (\textit{TESS}; \citealt{Ricker_etal_2015}) during sector 11, which covers the early rise of the 2019 outburst between days 17 and 44.
+The field of V1047~Cen was observed by the Transiting Exoplanet Survey Satellite (\textit{TESS}; \citealt{Ricker_etal_2015}) during sectors 11, which covers the early rise of the 2019 outburst between days 17 and 44, and sector 38 covering the post-outburst period between days 753 and 781.
 We used the open-source tool ELEANOR \citep{Feinstein_etal_2019} to extract light curves from the \textit{TESS} full-frame images, opting to utilize the corrected flux light curve and to only include data that are not associated with a quality flag.

 All the data will be available as online material.
 All multi-band photometry is calibrated using the \textit{Vega} system zero points.